han-yaeger/yaeger-tutorial/README.md

 ```

 Notice that we have access to the *SceneWidth* and *SceneHeight* and that we subtract, respectively, the *width*
-and *height* of Hanny to ensure that Hanny respawns within the Scene.
+and *height* of Hanny to ensure that Hanny will respawn within the Scene.

 ### Add health points and subtract one on a collision
 The next step should be fairly simple, since we will use only features we have already seen.